 Standards Australia signs revised memorandum of understanding with the Commonwealth Government.

-Standards Australia sells its commercial businesses to SAI Global Limited and this company is floated on the Australian Stock Exchange.
+Standards Australia sells its commercial assurance business and grants an exclusive license to publish and distribute Australian Standard® brand standards for an initial term of 15 years to SAI Global Limited, a newly founded company that is floated on the Australian Stock Exchange.

 1926 – 1939